Work at Camp Michigania

-- All hired staff must be CPR/AED and first-aid certified prior to the start of the contract.
-Specific areas may have other specialty certifications required (e.g. Swimming & Boating require Lifeguard Certification).
+- All hired staff must be CPR/AED and first-aid certified before the start of the contract.
+Specific areas may require other specialty certifications (e.g., Swimming and Boating require Lifeguard Certification).

-- All hired staff must commit to training requirements prior to the summer, during the winter and spring semesters.
+- All hired staff must commit to training requirements before the summer, during the winter and spring semesters.

-The employment application opens on Nov.
-1. First-round eligibility is reserved for those who apply by Jan.
-31 and are available for the whole term of employment (reference each program area below for their term of employment).
+Applications for employment are accepted on a rolling basis.
+First-round eligibility is reserved for those who apply by Jan.
+31 before the start of the upcoming summer season and are available for the whole term of employment (reference each program area below for their term of employment).

 - Jan.
-31 – First-round hiring closes (priority consideration).
+31: First-round application closes for priority consideration.
 Applications are accepted year-round.

-- January–February – Individual Interviews for new and returning candidates take place.
+- December-February: Interviews on a rolling basis for new and returning candidates.

-- March 1 – First-round job offers go out via email (if not before!).
+- March 1: General application timeline offers go out (if not before!).